by Garrett Smith (dhtmlkitchen.com), edited by Frank Manno (frankmanno.com) with comments from David Mark, Richard Cornford, RobG, and Juriy Zaytsev.

 These features are exposed as properties of the form, such as

-.
+submit.
 Browsers also add their own non-standard features

-controls as properties to the FORM
+controls as properties to the FORM.
+This results in

 the properties of the form being replaced.

-Browsers also may add name
+Browsers also may add names

-'s of other elements as properties to
+and id's of other elements as properties to

-, and sometimes to the global
+document, and sometimes to the global

-object (or an object above the global
+object (or an object above the global object in scope).

 This non-standard behavior can result in replacement of